apostrophecms/docs/docs/guide/database-queries.md

   .toArray();
 ```

 As we've covered already, this code sets up the initial query with criteria (`self.find`) and adds builders with additional instructions (`sort` and `limit`).
 The final thing it does is run `toArray()` on the query.
-This is telling the database, "Take all the instructions we provided and give us back an array of results based on those instructions.
+This is telling the database, "take all the instructions we provided and give us back an array of results based on those instructions.
 Please."
 So, at the end of this, `products` will be an array of up to five document objects.

 ::: note
 See that in our example we use `await` before `self.find`, indicating that this is running an asynchronous operation.
 It is worth noting that `toArray()` is the only asynchronous part of the code since that's the part that actually talks to the database.